accuser/thematic/README.markdown

-The thematic plugin modifies the Rails ActionView::Helpers::AssetTagHelper module so that asset paths (e.g. /stylesheets/style.css) can be written to include dynamic named themes (e.g. /stylesheets/mytheme/style.css).
-This theme name is only included when the active controller implements the :theme method.
+The thematic plugin modifies the Rails ActionView::Helpers::AssetTagHelper module so that asset paths (e.g. /stylesheets/style.css) can be written to include dynamic named themes (e.g. /stylesheets/my_theme/style.css).
+This theme name is only included when the active controller implements the :thematic method.

 The plugin also includes controllers for each of the asset types, and some automagic routing to make sure everything works.
 Basically, a request for an